hoosierhometown/social-nginx/README.md

 Note: dev/fromgit/ contains a docker-compose.yml file that includes repository info.
 If you edit this file to set your Git account details, then run `docker compose up -d` in this directory, social-nginx will fetch a copy of your SocialEngine site from Github when it launches.
 You must set up a personal access token for this to work (it is easy to set this up in Github).
 When you launch this way, you are not working on a local copy of your code.
 This mode is especially useful for running your site in production or staging, or on a Docker or Kubernetes container in the cloud.
 When running in this mode, `docker exec social-nginx pull` will fetch updates from the repository, and `docker exec social-nginx push` will push changes from the docker image to the repository.

 Note 2: The .gitignore causes github to exclude SocialEngine's temporary directory.
 It's my presumption that this directory is only for transient objects.
 However, I wasn't sure if SE was smart enough to always re-create the directory structure it needs in temporary.
 So the startup script recreates the structure here that existed on my installation.
 If anybody knows what I should do differently here - either files I need to preserve in temporary, or if SE will automatically create any directories it needs here, let me know and I can clean this up.
+## Next steps
+* Implement SSL
+* Optimize and clean up NGINX & PHP config.
+Perhaps break PHP-FPM into a separate container?
+Make sure there's no rewrite issues.
+* Incorporate other PHP modules as needed
+* Optimize & harden directory permissions for dev & production.
+* Test on GCP Kubernetes Engine
+* Implement a test harness for automated testing
+* Implement a database migration tool, supporting continuous delivery all the way into production, including schema and data changes.
+* Automate CI/CD using Jenkins or a cloud DevOps pipeline
+* Test on AWS and Azure
+* Update social-nginx docs.

+This will result in full Continuous Integration and Delivery of even large SocialEngine installations, while enabling developers to easily work on isolated feature branches.